Steps for MS Graduation Application and MS Thesis/Project Defense/Hearing

 Before the semester in which you expect to graduate:

 - Meet with the Associate Chair for Graduate Program to make sure you will meet the course and credit requirements by the end of the semester in which you intend to graduate.
-If your MS option is one of Actuarial Science, Atmospheric Sciences, Industrial Mathematics, and Statistics, you should also check the concentration requirement for your option.
+If your MS option is one of Actuarial Science, Industrial Mathematics, and Statistics, you should also check the concentration requirement for your option.

 See the Concentration Verification of Completion forms: